Australian Labour Shortage: How Regional Manufacturing Companies Attract a Blue-Collar Workforce

 • Stay in Australia for 5 years.

-• Live, work, and study in a designated regional area of Australia, enhancing the workforce Australia initiative.
+• Live, work, and study in designated regional areas.

-• Travel to and from Australia multiple times as long as the visa is valid.
+• Travel to and from Australia multiple times while the visa is valid.

 • Eligibility to apply for permanent residence after 3 years from the time the visa is granted.